denniskuijs/openremote/docs/research_decouple_data.md

   - Investigate the possibilities to mount the seperate `EBS` data volume to the existing `Docker` directory on the root volume instead of creating an new directory.
   - Re-create the prototype in the existing CI/CD pipeline (`provision host`) including features such as automatic `create/mount` volume, `attach/detach` volume script, `CloudWatch` metrics and automate the `snapshot` creation process.
-  - Investigate the possibilities for `blue/green deployments` and multi-attach `EBS` volumes.
+  - Investigate the possibilities for `blue/green deployments` and multi-attach `EBS` data volumes.

 ### 4.3.
 Next Steps
 In the coming weeks, I will integrate and test my prototype within the `provision host` CI/CD workflow.